 Personal Travel Insurance

-In the event of emergency medical rescue and/or repatriation from a trip by whatever means, the responsibility of such costs will be borne by the client.
+- In the event of emergency rescue and medical care and/or repatriation from a trip due to injury or medical emergency, any evacuation and medical costs will be borne by the client.

-All luggage and personal equipment are, at all times, at your own risk.
+- All luggage and personal equipment are, at all times, at your own risk.
 We will not be responsible whatsoever for any loss, damage to your luggage and/or personal equipment.
-We therefore recommend that your insurance policy includes cover for baggage and personal items.

 Medical Conditions & Dietary Requirements

 9) If you are affected by an illness or medical condition which may affect your or other people’s enjoyment of the holiday, you must advise this at the time of booking or in advance of travel (if you did not have the illness or condition at the time of booking).
 Similarly you must advise us of dietary requirements at the time of booking.
 Failure to disclose a medical condition that could affect you during the trip could place you at risk.

 Independent Travel Arrangements

 10) We will not be responsible or liable for your actions or your safety for any independent travel you undertake before, during (if you choose to leave) or after the holiday.